 Q) Is there a free option?

 A) There is a free drop-off and pick-up area at the Long-Stay Car Park off Arran Avenue to the north west of the terminal.
 Drivers can park for free for up to 30 minutes and there is a 24-hour shuttle bus.
-It runs every 10 to 15 and journey time is approximately five minutes.
+It runs every 10 to 15 minutes and journey time is approximately five minutes to the terminal.

 Q) Do disabled drivers pay to use the pick-up and drop-off facility?

-A) Drivers with a blue badge should continue NOT use the pick-up and drop-off facility.
-Blue badge holder should use Car Park 2 opposite the terminal building, where they will be entitled to up to 30 minutes free parking.
+A) Drivers with a blue badge should NOT use the pick-up and drop-off facility.
+Blue badge holders should use Car Park 2 opposite the terminal building, where they will be entitled to up to 30 minutes free parking.

 Q) If a flight is delayed will I have to pay the charge for picking up a passenger?

 A) The area is meant for drivers who can guarantee that they’ll be ready to leave within 10 minutes.
 Drivers should check the status of flights before leaving for the airport and only use the facility when they are sure the passenger they are collecting has cleared immigration (if applicable), has collected any luggage and is ready for pick-up.